CISQ Quality Measures - Reliability

 A parent class contains one or more child classes, but the parent class does not have a virtual destructor method.

-The software uses an API function, data structure, or other entity in a way that relies on properties that are not always guaranteed to hold for that entity.
+The product uses an API function, data structure, or other entity in a way that relies on properties that are not always guaranteed to hold for that entity.

 A function returns the address of a stack variable, which will cause unintended program behavior, typically in the form of a crash.

-The software contains a serializable, storable data element such as a field or member, but the data element contains member elements that are not serializable.
+The product contains a serializable, storable data element such as a field or member, but the data element contains member elements that are not serializable.

 The code has a synchronous call to a remote resource, but there is no timeout for the call, or the timeout is set to infinite.

-The software does not check the return value from a method or function, which can prevent it from detecting unexpected states and conditions.
+The product does not check the return value from a method or function, which can prevent it from detecting unexpected states and conditions.

-The software does not properly check when a function or operation returns a value that is legitimate for the function, but is not expected by the software.
+The product does not properly check when a function or operation returns a value that is legitimate for the function, but is not expected by the product.

-The programmer accidentally uses the wrong operator, which changes the application logic in security-relevant ways.
+The product accidentally uses the wrong operator, which changes the logic in security-relevant ways.

 Concepts